Leave the World Behind shoots to No 1 on Netflix – but viewers lodge complaint

 Leave the World Behind has risen to the No 1 spot on the Netflix film rankings.

-The film, a post-apocayptic drama starring Julia Roberts, Mahershala Ali, Ethan Hawke and Kevin Bacon, was produced by Higher Ground Productions, the company founded by former US president Barack Obama and his wife Michelle.
+The film, an apocalyptic drama starring Julia Roberts, Mahershala Ali, Ethan Hawke and Kevin Bacon, was produced by Higher Ground Productions, the company founded by former US president Barack Obama and his wife Michelle.

 Adapted from the 2020 novel of the same name by Rumaan Alam, Leave the World Behind follows a society that unravels after technological infrastructure, from phones to TVs, starts to collapse.

-Despite ascending to the top of the streaming service’s charts – surpassing films such as Family Switch and the animation The Grinch – Leave the World Behind received mixed reviews from critics, and the response from viewers has been even more polarised.
+Despite ascending to the top of the streaming service’s charts – surpassing films such as Family Switch and the animation The Grinch – Leave the World Behind received mixed reviews from critics, and the response from viewers (not to mention Elon Musk) has been even more polarised.

 On the review aggregator website Rotten Tomatoes, Leave the World Behind boasts a critics score of 75 per cent positive, while the audience score lags at just 42 per cent.